hashicorp/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

 * `labels` -
   (Optional)
   Labels to apply to this forwarding rule.
 A list of key->value pairs.
+This property is in beta, and should be used with the terraform-provider-google-beta provider.
+  See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.

 * `network_tier` -
   (Optional)